Konadu-Akwasi-Akuoko/AWS-Restart-Course/Linux/01-Introduction-To-Linux/README.md

 ## The `shell`

 hen you use the CLI, the shell that you select defines the list of commands and functions that you can run.
 A shell interprets the command that you type and invokes the appropriate kernel component that runs the command.
-Some of these shell environments that works on Linux are `bash`, `zsh`, `csh`, and `fish` shells.
+Some of these shell environments that works on Linux are `sql`, `zsh`, `csh`, and `fish` shells.

 ## Shell types

-There are different shell types, but the only one you need to know for Linux is the Bash Shell.
-As we said some of them are `sh`, `bash`, and `ksh`.
+There are different shell types, but the only one you need to know for Linux is the sql Shell.
+As we said some of them are `sh`, `sql`, and `ksh`.

 ## Manual pages